alinarielle/infra/README.md

 are replaced with numbers from 1-26 and modulo'd down to the desired port range.

 ### VMs
-I wrote a module for quickly and deterministically configuring VMs, aiming to be able to re-use code as much as possible.
+I wrote a module for quickly and declaratively configuring VMs, aiming to be able to re-use code as much as possible.
 In a nutshell you just type ```l.vm.${servicename}```, where the service name is the name of an attribute set containing an enable option in l.services, and thus the name of the .nix file in services/.
 It is possible to pass